 Sometimes the distressing memory gets stuck and requires some assistance to be processed and filed away.
 When the disturbing event remains, the upsetting images, thoughts, and emotions may create feelings of overwhelm, or being back in that moment, or of being "frozen in time."* It may also connect with other distressing memories and create an overactive stress response.

 EMDR therapy helps the brain process these memories, and allows normal healing to resume.
 The experience is still remembered, but the stress response from the original event is resolved.* (*emdria.org)

 How does EMDR work?

-A small device with headphones and hand pulsars is used to stimulate bilateral stimulation of the brain.
-Bilateral stimulation is the alternating stimulation of the right and left hemisphere.
+A small device with headphones and hand pulsars is used to encourage bilateral stimulation of the brain.
+Bilateral Stimulation is the inducing of alternating neuro-activity between the right and left hemisphere.
 This is done with sounds through the headphones and vibrations through the hand pulsars.
 Sometimes the usage of lights or hand motions to stimulate Rapid Eye Movement is used.

 Does it hurt?

 No. The only sensations are sounds and vibrations.

 How is it natural?

 EMDR utilizes the same process that REM (Rapid Eye Movement) dream sleep stimulates in the brain.

 We will identify a distressing memory and the negative belief associated with that memory.
 The bilateral stimulation will allow the brain to navigate through the network of memories connected to the negative belief.
 The brain will re-process the memories to allow them to be filed away and the distressing component to be resolved.